 In his introduction to the 2002 edition of Harry Carter’s A view of early typography up to about 1600, James Mosley highlighted Carter’s contribution to the growing awareness among typographic historians “between 1920 and 1960 … [of the] international distribution [of European types during the sixteenth century].”
 Mosley explained that “some popular types from the sixteenth century onwards were not only cast simultaneously by several typefounders in different countries from multiple sets of matrices, [but that] these matrices [themselves also] remained in use for centuries.”
 That phenomenon was not limited to typefaces created before 1600; punchcutters and typefounders continued to sell strikes and matrices for designs created after that date amongst themselves.
 The overlap of products offered by various typefoundries during the nineteenth and early twentieth centuries is visible upon even cursory comparisons of specimens from that time – as Pierre Pané-Farré, for example, recently described in an article on poster typefaces sold by the Eduard Haenel and Gottlieb Haase Söhne foundries during the 1830s and 1840s.
 The same fonts of type, occasionally under different names, could be available from multiple sources.

 This was the case for many genres, but I believe it to be especially true for sans serifs.
 Fritz Grögel suggests that the impulse for the introduction of sans serif type in German-speaking foundries came from the use of sans serifs in public lettering; sans serifs were common in the urban landscape of central Europe decades before they would experience usage at similar levels of proportion in print.
 Indeed, as a category, sans serifs would not become as significant in German printing as roman or blackletter until the 1920s, and perhaps not even until the 1950s.
-Less research into pre-twentieth century German sans serifs has been published than into British examples, for instance.
-In my dissertation on the relationship between German typefoundries and freelance designers between 1871 and 1914, I wrote very little about sans serif types at all, and I only discussed the designs of Bauer & Co./H. Berthold AG’s Akzidenz-Grotesk (1898), Royal-Grotesk (1903), and an unpublished sans serif Peter Behrens had begun to prepare with the Gebr.
+Less research into pre-twentieth century German sans serifs has been published than on British examples, for instance.
+In my dissertation on the relationship between German typefoundries and freelance designers between 1871 and 1914, I wrote very little about sans serif types at all: I only discussed the designs of Bauer & Co./H. Berthold AG’s Akzidenz-Grotesk (1898), Royal-Grotesk (1903), and an unpublished sans serif Peter Behrens had begun to prepare with the Gebr.
 Klingspor foundry (1914).
 How many sans serifs were available from German-speaking foundries during the nineteenth century?
 Of the number available, how many were original designs?

 During the nineteenth century, about 100 typefoundries operated within the territory that formed into a unified German state in 1871.
 Approximately half of them were internal divisions of larger printing houses.
 When they produced catalogues, these rarely included more than a few pages of sans serifs.
 Especially for catalogues printed after the 1870s, it is relatively easy to determine which of the types shown had been produced by the foundry itself; their pages contained small notices stating as much (faces originating outside the foundry lacked those notices).
 To illustrate the distribution of individual sans serifs across the nineteenth century German-speaking typefounding landscape, I shall compare the sans serifs present in all nineteenth-century specimens from German-speaking typefoundries held in public collections in Berlin, Darmstadt, Frankfurt, Leipzig, and Mainz, in order to prepare an article for publication, with an associated web resource including charts and photographs.